 A competent artist needs to balance the design between simplicity and overly detailed to hit that sweet spot where the image is clear and recognizable without looking messy or overworked.

 8. Clever Finger Tattoos

-Classic finger tattoos are put in across the front of the fingers between the knuckles, but you do have more space available.
-Side finger tattoos offer a fun alternative to the usual and can range from simple text to fun symbols like arrows or a linework mustache that fit the space.
-These tattoos are subject o a lot of wear and the application can be uncomfortable, so a very simple, clean design is often your best choice.
+Classic finger tattoos are put in across the front of the fingers between each knuckle, but you do have more space available.
+A side finger tattoo offers a fun alternative to the usual and can range from simple text, to tribal tattoo, or fun symbols like an arrow tattoo, a linework mustache, or feather tattoo that fits the space.
+These tattoos are subject to a lot of wear and the application can be uncomfortable, so a very simple, clean design is often your best choice.

 Finger Tattoo FAQs

 Because fingers are such active parts of the human body, finger tattoos don’t always work out the same as tattoos located elsewhere.
 They can become fuzzier and color put into them will not show as brightly for the wearer.
 That doesn’t mean it’s a bad idea to get a finger tattoo it just means you need to be aware of the complications and plan for them.
 The best finger tattoos are really punched in and solid black to reduce fading, smudging, and illegibility.

 Do finger tattoos last?

 Because of how much you use your hands and the density of finger skin, a finger tat is subject to fading at a much faster rate than something like a back tattoo design.
 This can be mitigated by limiting your color palette to just black, and your tattoo artist using thick, solid linework.
 Be aware that no matter what, a finger tattoo will not be as bright for as long as a tattoo located elsewhere.

 Do you like these examples of finger tattoos?
 Check out the links below for more galleries of tattoo inspiration:

 - Top 71 Simple Hand Tattoo Designs